• blogangle-right

 What happens next in the phased rollout?

-CMMC will be implemented across DoD contracts in four distinct phases, with each kicking off one year after the preceding phase:
+According to this phased implementation plan detailed in 32 CFR § 170.3(e), CMMC requirements will be added incrementally to DoD contracts in four phases, with each kicking off one year after the preceding phase:

 • Phase 2 (2026): Requires third-party assessments for Level 2 certifications for new contracts.